jsdelivr/globalping/docs/geoip.md

 ### Step 2

 Apply city approximation.
-For every provider we are checking if it's city field value is in the [popular DC cities list](../src/lib/geoip/dc-cities.json).
+For every provider we are checking if it's city field value is in the [DC cities list](../src/lib/geoip/dc-cities.json).

 If value is in the list, then city approximation is not required and city value from provider is kept.